AntonDarbokliev/Movies-Catalog/README.md

 # Movies Catalog

 Welcome to the Movies Catalog!
-This project consists of a server and a client component to help you manage and explore your favorite movies.
+This React project consists of a server and a client component to help you manage and explore your favorite movies.
 Follow the instructions below to get started.

 ## Getting Started